awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm-import-vm.md

 + In AWS Systems Manager, click **Configuration**, select the **VM Import** tab, and review the following settings:
   + **S3 bucket prefix**: We create a bucket for disk images to be uploaded before they are imported\.
 The name of the bucket starts with the prefix listed here and includes the Region \(for example, `us-east-2`\)\.
 To delete the disk images after they are imported, select **Clean up S3 bucket after import**\.
   + **VM image export path**: A location for the disk images exported from the VM\.
 To delete the disk images after they are imported, select **Clean up export path after import**\.
   + **Alternate Hyper\-V PowerShell module path**: The location of the Hyper\-V PowerShell module, if it's not installed in the standard location\.
-For more information, see [Installing the Hyper\-V Management Tools](http://technet.microsoft.com/en-us/library/dn632582.aspx#BKMK_SERVER) in the Microsoft TechNet Library\.
+For more information, see [Installing the Hyper\-V Management Tools](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v)\.

 ## Import your virtual machine<a name="scvmm-importing"></a>